aalises/phonewords-generator-fullstack/README.md

 The backend is a documented, tested API designed with Python and Flask that exposes an endpoint that given a number returns all the possible phonewords for that number, it checks for valid numbers and possible errors.

-It is all bundled using Docker.
+It is all bundled using Docker with containers for the backend and frontend that are working together in a system using docker compose.

 To run, simply execute: